wsphd/csun-rsp/strategic-alignment.md

 Priorities:

   * Provide the broader community access to the University Library’s resources, technology, services, and public spaces whenever licensing, resource sharing agreements, and other policies permit.
-    * **Potential Alignment** - Right now, these HPC resources are limited to faculty and students.
+    * **Potential Alignment** - Currently, these HPC resources are limited to faculty and students (a more honest response is that this potential alignment needs to be studied further).
 It's possible, however, that CSU-TIDE (JupyterHub) could be used by the community (it can be through City- and County-provided Libraries).

   * Promote library outreach activities like tours and invitations to special events and exhibits, and offer library instruction and research assistance to local high schools to help attract prospective students to CSUN.
     * **Potential Alignment** - For faculty and students, HPC resources (at a high level) could be incorporated into such offerings.